 When your credit drops below £0.50 for electricity or £1.00 for gas, your prepayment meter will make a beeping sound.
 This is a reminder that it’s time to top-up.

 To avoid going off supply while you top-up, there is £5 of electricity and £10 of gas available as ‘emergency credit’.
-Some meters turn this on automatically, some need to you manually accept the credit to activate it.
+Some meters turn this on automatically, while some need you to manually accept the credit to activate it.

 Friendly credit: Electricity only